 Yahweh Shamah יהוה שָׁמָּה

 “God is there” is what this name means.
-From Ezekiel 48:35, this is prophecy stating what the name of the city God will inhabit in the Millennial Kingdom will be.
-The city’s name makes it clear that God will be physically present there.
+From Ezekiel 48:35, this is a prophecy stating the name of the city God will inhabit in the Millennial Kingdom.
+The city’s name clarifies that God will be physically present there.
 How amazing!
 I wonder what it will be like!

 Yahweh Tsidqenu יהוה צִדְקֵנוּ

-Tsidqenu (pronounced tseed-qay-noo) means righteousness, so this name means “God, our righteousness”.
-It’s used twice in Jeremiah, chapters 23 and 33, in prediction of the Messiah.
+Tsidqenu (pronounced tseed-qay-noo) means righteousness, so this name means “God, our righteousness.”
+It’s used twice in Jeremiah, chapters 23 and 33, to predict the Messiah.
 We’re not righteous.
 But through Jesus, we can appear righteous before God!

 For a more in-depth study of more names of God, check out His Names are Wonderful: Getting to Know God Through His Hebrew Names by Elizabeth Vander Meulen and Barbara Malden.